opendocsg/slw-judgments-backfill/2017_SGHC_136/report.md

 _Land_ – _Interest in land_ – _Modes of severance_ – _Severance under the Land Titles Act_ – _Nonregistration of instrument of declaration_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 141 of 2017 was dismissed by the Court of Appeal on 15 May 2018.
-See [2018] SGCA 24.]
+See <span class="citation">[2018] SGCA 24</span>.]

 10 July 2017 Judgment reserved.